Planning a solo trip to Tehran, Iran? Here’s everything you need to know for your visit:

 GETTING AROUND

-- Taxis are supposed to run on meter but will often if not always require negotiating on fare.
-Always settle on final fare for the run before boarding; dial 1812 to pre-book.
+– Tickets are priced according to zone and trip, with a single ride costing Rls 3,000 and a return Rls 4,500. - Taxis run on meter but often will require negotiating on fare.
+Always settle on a fare before getting in; dial 1812 to pre-book.

 - Women may avail of the services of Women’s Taxi Company, who only pick up women passengers; dial 1821 to pre-book.